 The brown rice porridge itself was creamy and light, while the toppings I layered on rounded it out with salty, savory, nutty flavors, as well as contrasting textures.
 Bite after bite, it felt like a party in my mouth.
 (But like, a very nourishing, calming party… like a slumber party, perhaps.)
 This whole-food plant-based version is packed with hearty veg and a plethora of flavors, and will warm you from the inside out.

 What Is Congee

-This recipe consists of creamy brown rice congee – with the rice cooked in salted water alone.
+This recipe consists of brown rice cooked in salted water.
 To complete the dish, shiitake mushrooms, edamame, and spinach are sauteed separately and seasoned with garlic, ginger, and soy sauce.
 Additional garnishes – scallions, cilantro, sesame oil, and sesame seeds – are key to rounding out the flavors and adding texture, since this dish is all about contrast.

 The Porridge: To cook the rice itself, combine 1 cup of brown rice with 7 cups of water and salt in a medium pot.
 Bring to a boil, then simmer until the rice is completely broken down and the mixture is thick and creamy.
 Be sure to stir often to prevent the rice from sticking to the bottom.
 Brown rice congee takes about 1.5 hours; white rice takes about half as long.

 The Vegetables: While the rice is simmering, saute diced onion, chopped shiitakes, and shelled edamame until they’re golden brown – about 8 minutes.
 Stir in fresh minced garlic and ginger, then incorporate the spinach by the handful, adding more as it wilts.
 Finally, season everything with a bit of soy sauce.